 Musical or Play

 Finish day 2 of your London 4 day itinerary with a show.
-The Lion King and Harry Potter and the Cursed Child are my favorite.
-If there is a specific musical or play you’d like to see, buy tickets in advance…as in the moment you book your plane ticket.
+The Lion King, Frozen, and Harry Potter and the Cursed Child are my favorites.

 Changing of the Guard